Chart Color Schemes

 Kensington shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Kensington's educational attainment exceeds national and state averages.
-51.0% of residents aged 15+ have university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Kensington has a notably high level of educational attainment among its residents aged 15 and above.
+A significant 51.0% hold university qualifications, surpassing both the Australian average of 30.4% and the NSW average of 32.2%.
 Bachelor degrees are the most common at 32.0%, followed by postgraduate qualifications (16.4%) and graduate diplomas (2.6%).
-Vocational pathways account for 19.8%.
+Vocational pathways account for 19.8% of qualifications, with advanced diplomas making up 9.7% and certificates 10.1%.

-Educational participation is high, with 39.2% of residents currently enrolled.
+Educational participation is high in Kensington, with 39.2% of residents currently enrolled in formal education.
 This includes 21.9% in tertiary education, 6.3% in primary education, and 4.5% pursuing secondary education.
-Kensington's four schools have a combined enrollment of 1,570 students as of the latest data.
-The area has notable socio-educational advantages with an ICSEA score of 1115.
-Education provision is balanced with three primary schools and one secondary school serving distinct age groups.
+The area has four schools with a combined enrollment of 1,570 students.
+Kensington's schools demonstrate significant socio-educational advantages and academic achievement, with an ICSEA score of 1115.
+Education provision is balanced, with three primary schools and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education